react-dnd/react-dnd/docs/02 Connecting to DOM/DropTargetConnector.md

 DropTargetConnector
 ===================

-`DropTargetConnector` is an object passed to a collecting function of [`DropTarget`](/docs-drop-target.html).
+`DropTargetConnector` is an object passed to a collecting function of the [`DropTarget`](/docs-drop-target.html).
 Its only method `dropTarget()` returns a function that lets you assign the drop target role to one of your component's DOM nodes.

-### Signature
+### Methods

 Call the `DropTargetConnector`'s `dropTarget()` method inside your *collecting function*.
-When the returned function is passed to your component as a prop, you can indicate that a DOM node should act as a drop target by using that function inside your `render` function.
+This will pass the returned function to your component as a prop.
+You can then use it inside `render` or `componentDidMount` to indicate a DOM node should react to drop target events.
 Internally it works by attaching a [callback ref](https://facebook.github.io/react/docs/more-about-refs.html#the-ref-callback-attribute) to the React element you give it.
 This callback connects the DOM node of your component to the chosen DnD backend.

-### Methods

-The function returned by the `dropTarget()` connector method needs to be applied inside the component's `render` method.
-It will return the clone of your React element with the backend event handlers attached.

 * **`dropTarget() => (elementOrNode)`**: Returns a function that must be used inside the component to assign the drop target role to a node.
 By returning `{ connectDropTarget: connect.dropTarget() }` from your collecting function, you can mark any React element as the droppable node.
 To do that, replace any `element` with `this.props.connectDropTarget(element)` inside the `render` function.